osu-wams/dx-server/README.md

     curl -b cookie.txt -c cookie.txt http://dev.my.oregonstate.edu/login?osuId=#########&key=########

+## Then, take a look at the deployed configurations (except sensitive values).

+This will return a JSON payload of the deployed configurations except for sensitive values like API keys, IDs, certs, and the like.
+If you have the commandline tool `jq`, pipe the output from the command to `jq` to get a formatted display.

+    curl -b cookie.txt -c cookie.txt http://dev.my.oregonstate.edu/api/admin/config
+    // or
+    // curl -b cookie.txt -c cookie.txt http://dev.my.oregonstate.edu/api/admin/config | jq

 ## Then, reset all API caches?

 This feature will clear all of the external API caches in the case that some data changes need to flow out to the front-end ASAP.